 What the Kids Can Do: Shred the chicken, and peel the carrots.
 Slice the vegetables if they are old enough.

-Rotisserie chickens: Rotisserie chickens are a busy cook’s best friend.
+Rotisserie chickens are a busy cook’s best friend.
 You can use the meat in everything from enchiladas to burritos to tacos to lasagnas to casserole to soup to stews to salads.
-Whew, I think that’s pretty much everything (not including desserts).
+Whew, we think that’s pretty much everything (not including desserts).
 And once the meat is used or taken off the chicken, you can simmer up the bones and skin in some chicken broth to make a flavorful stock that you can use in lots of different recipes as well, including pan sauces and risottos, as well as many of the previously listed dishes.